 #4 To feel safe.

 Healthy: Height, aggression, income, and body weight doesn’t make a man safe.
 Take your time getting to know men, pray about it, and don’t rush.
 His real personality will be revealed.
 This will help you to choose a man you can trust and feel safe with.
 If you are always worried about cheating get therapy or leave the person – learn to trust or find a partner that is trustworthy.
+Don’t stay in relationships with people you have to control or people-please, because if the relationships starts with you using unhealthy strategies to feel safe… You’ll remain in a toxic relationships where you have to keep doing more things that you don’t like to feel safe.

 #5 To be provided for financially.